apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 apostrophe create-project --boilerplate https://github.com/apostrophecms/apostrophe-open-museum test-project
 ```

-**Important: rather than** `test-project`**, use your own project's "short name" containing only letters, digits, hyphens and/or underscores.
-It will be used by default as a MongoDB database name and a basis for cookie names, etc.** \(Hyphens seem more popular than underscores for such purposes.\)
+**Important: ** `test-project`** is the name for our example.
+For your project use your own project's "short name" containing only letters, digits, hyphens and/or underscores.
+It will be used by default as a MongoDB database name and a basis for cookie names, etc.** \(Hyphens seem more popular than underscores for such purposes.\) **We'll continue to use**`test-project` **for the rest of this example**

 With the project created, you just need to jump in, install the dependencies, and start the server.